Falcis III v. Civil Registrar-General

 Falcis III v.
-Civil Registrar-General (G.R.
-No. 217910) was a case which arose out of a petition filed by Filipino lawyer Jesus Falcis III before the Supreme Court of the Philippines.
+Civil Registrar-General, 861 Phil.
+388 (2019), was a case which arose out of a petition filed by Filipino lawyer Jesus Falcis III before the Supreme Court of the Philippines.
 The Court promulgated its ruling on September 3, 2019.

 The high court was asked about the constitutionality of the provision of the Family Code of the Philippines defining marriage as "between a man and a woman".

 History

 The petition was filed by Atty.
 Jesus Falcis III in 2015.

 Oral arguments

 In March 2018, the Supreme Court of the Philippines approved the scheduling of a same-sex marriage petition that seeks to invalidate Articles 1 and 2 of the Family Code.

 During the second week of June 2018, the Supreme Court announced that they will hear arguments in a case seeking the invalidation of the Family Code's provisions prohibiting same-sex marriage.
 The news of the historic oral arguments was also reported by the international media.
 Duterte also expressed his support for same-sex marriage to be legalized in the Philippines.

 On June 19, 2018, oral arguments commenced with the following arguments made: whether or not the petition is properly the subject of the exercise of the Supreme Court's power of judicial review, whether or not the right to marry and the right to choose whom to marry are cognates of the right to life and liberty, whether or not the limitation of civil marriage to opposite-sex couples is a valid exercise of police power, whether or not limiting civil marriages to opposite-sex couples violates the Equal Protection Clause, whether or not denying same-sex couples the right to marry amounts to a denial of their right to life and/or liberty without due process of law, whether or not sex-based conceptions of marriage violate religious freedom, whether or not a determination that Articles 1 and 2 of the Family Code are unconstitutional must necessarily carry with it the conclusion that Articles 46(4) and 55(6) of the Family Code (i.e.: homosexuality and lesbianism as grounds for annulment and legal separation) are also unconstitutional, and whether or not the parties are entitled to the reliefs prayed for.
 The Office of the Solicitor General (OSG) under Jose Calida argued against the case.
 The second session of arguments took place on June 26, 2018.

 Supreme Court justices queried Falcis III on what injury was inflicted on him due to the implementation of the Family Code but it was learned during the oral arguments that Falcis III was a single man did not apply for a marriage for himself which meant he was never denied one.
 Falcis III was told that his concern should have been raised in a lower court, particularly a regional trial court first.